Respect for human rights

 Training and awareness activities

-In addition, we provided e-learning courses on current trends in human rights and our Group’s Basic Policy for Human Rights for both Toyota Tsusho and domestic consolidated subsidiaries and held study sessions on human rights for human rights officers at consolidated subsidiaries with global operations.
+We offer an e-learning course on global trends on human rights and our Group’s Basic Policy for Human Rights to employees of Toyota Tsusho and domestic consolidated subsidiaries as a compliance activity held during the Business Ethics Month, held every October.
+We also held study sessions on human rights for human rights officers at our consolidated subsidiaries with global operations.

 Fair employment